 One of my services as a freelance writer is proofreading and editing.
 So, I get really embarrassed when I make a mistake while pitching.
 Whether it's grammar, spelling errors, or forgetting to delete extra words I feel very silly!

 When I was using sending pitches for jobs on Upwork, I learned very quickly to proofread my pitch.
 There was one time specifically that I was powering through pitches (admittedly, too quickly) and I sent a pitch without looking it over.

-Not only did I misspell a few words, I also forgot to respond to one of the questions the client asked.
+Not only did I misspell a few words, but I also forgot to respond to one of the questions the client asked.
 So embarrassing!
 I seriously still cringe when I think about it!

-Needless to say, I slowed down after that and I always double check my pitches now.
+Needless to say, I slowed down after that and I always double-check my pitches now.

 Step #5: Track Your Pitch